Chelsea great Lampard ends 13-year spell at club

 "Hopefully I will get to see you all soon to say goodbye properly.
 In the meantime thank you for the memories and keep making history."

-Lampard, who turns 36 on June 20 and will be England's vice-captain at the World Cup in Brazil, is out of contract and has been linked with a move to new Major League Soccer franchise New York City.
+Lampard, who turns 36 on June 20 and will be England's vice-captain at the World Cup in Brazil, has been linked with a move to new Major League Soccer franchise New York City.

 The New York club announced earlier on Monday that Spain World Cup forward David Villa had signed on a three-year deal from Atletico Madrid.